Architect or Draftsperson: Which Professional Do You Need for Your Project?

-Some people assume that a draftsperson provides the same services as an architect, but this is not the case.
+Many people assume a draftsperson provides the same services as an architect – but this couldn’t be further from the truth.
 These two roles offer very different services and levels of expertise.

 What a Draftsperson Does